Welcome to Writing & Rhetoric!

 Among my favourite courses so far, WRR407H1: Independent Studies in Writing and Rhetoric allowed me an exceptional degree of freedom to explore my research interests in New Rhetoric theory, building on knowledge acquired from prior rhetoric classes, and to collaborate closely with Professor Daniel Adleman in a directed research project.
 This provided me with a formative glimpse into advanced academic research and got me excited about the processes involved in producing original scholarship.
 Additionally, Advanced Academic Writing (WRR317H1) with Professor Cynthia Messenger significantly enhanced my confidence in humanities essay writing through structured, in-class exercises.
 This class gave me much needed practical experience I would otherwise have had to piece together through writing centers or self-directed work

-James is a philosophy and bioethics double major and a minor in Writing & Rhetoric.
+James is a majoring in philosophy and in bioethics and minoring in writing and rhetoric.

 Meet our instructors